Nirbose/Albert-le-bot/README.md

-# bot.php
+# Albert le bot
-A PHP Discord bot
+made in PHP

+This bot is made for the discord community of Nirbose

 ## Install
 Create .env file :
 ```
 PREFIX=!
 TOKEN=token
-OWNER=your id
+OWNER_ID=your id
 ```

 in console :